Health Insurance: A New Language

 Deductible

-The amount of money that a patient must pay out-of-pocket before the insurance company will pay anything
+The amount the patient must pay out-of-pocket before insurance pays anything

 Copayment

-• More common for low-cost, predictable health care services like physician office visits
+• Common for low-cost, predictable care (e.g., office visits, prescriptions)

 Coinsurance